Please help support Film Music Review.

-Fortunately this great Tiomkin was discovered, recorded, and released on Telarc, though it is now hard to find and has become a collector's item [see Recommended CDs below]
+Fortunately this great Tiomkin film score was discovered, recorded (though not complete), and released on Telarc [see Recommended CDs below]

-Next time you watch the film, listen closely to the music, for example the very spooky music Tiomkin wrote for the cemetery scene with George Bailey and Clarence Odbody, AS2 (or "Angel Second Class").
+Next time you watch the film, listen closely to the music, for example the ghost-like effects Tiomkin wrote for the Pottersville Cemetery scene with George Bailey and Clarence Odbody, AS2 ("Angel Second Class").

 Tiomkin composed one of his most "wonderful" scores for this "wonderful" film

-Both the film and the score deserve to be remembered and cherished for years to come.
+Both the film and Tiomkin's score deserve to be remembered and cherished for years to come.

 Dimitri Tiomkin's music has continued to grow in popularity along with the film.